 The Group has adopted a control and monitoring system that allows the identification of the materiality of environmental impacts throughout the product life cycle.
-The infographic on the following pages shows the Pirelli approach to environmental management and the specific multi-year targets defined by the Industrial Plan, whose performance is reported in the present report.

-The graph can be read either horizontally, following the stages of life of a tyre one by one, or vertically, thus being able to appreciate the objectives of reducing the impacts that the Company has defined for each of the different stages of life, which will be explored later in this chapter.
+The infographic on the following pages shows the Pirelli approach to environmental management.
+The representation includes the multi-year sustainability targets defined by the Industrial Plan in effect as at 31 December 2023 and the actions implemented by Pirelli to reduce environmental impacts in the various phases of the life cycle.
+The graph can be read either horizontally, following the stages of life of a tyre one by one, or vertically, thus being able to appreciate the objectives of reducing the impacts that the Company has defined for each of the different stages of life, which are discussed in more detail later in this chapter.